-Policymakers should ensure that customers’ personal data are secured against unauthorized access, use, or disclosure.
+Policymakers should ensure by default that customers’ personal data are secured against unauthorized access, use, or disclosure.
 This includes information on usage, billing, and payments.
 Consumers should not have to opt into these protections (see also Data Privacy).
 Consumers should have a right to redress when their personal data are misused.

 Consumers should have the opportunity to determine whether their non-publicly available and personally identifiable information is used or disclosed for purposes other than those for which the information was originally provided.
 Federal policymakers should prohibit telecommunications and utility companies from using this information without customer authorization.

 - require telecommunications and utility companies to protect a customer’s usage, billing, payment, and other personal data from disclosure unless it has been authorized by the customer or is necessary to provide services the customer has requested;

 - ensure that consumers are informed about easily accessible and usable avenues for redress if their personal information is inappropriately disclosed or used and that they have the right to correct the listing of their personal information if it is false or inaccurate; and

 - establish rules to specify the procedures by which customers can provide authorization for disclosures and be informed of their privacy rights.

 Policymakers should build strong privacy protections into any system design prior to deployment to ensure that:

 - privacy of customer information is the default setting;

 - data collection is limited to only what is necessary for operations, and data are retained only for as long as necessary;